lacuna/bifurcan/doc/comparison.md

 ### clojure

-Clojure uses Bagwell's HAMTs for its `PersistentHashMap` and `PersistentHashSet`, a closely related data structure for its `Persistent Vector`, and Red-Black Trees for its `PersistentTreeMap`.
-Its performance is undercut by its custom equality semantics, which make hash calculation and equality checks more expensive than their Java equivalents.
+[Clojure](https://github.com/clojure/clojure) uses Bagwell's HAMTs for its `PersistentHashMap` and `PersistentHashSet`, a closely related data structure for its `PersistentVector`, and [red-black trees](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) for its `PersistentTreeMap`.
+Its performance is undercut by its custom equality semantics, which make hash calculation and equality checks more expensive than their Java counterparts.

+### paguro

+[Paguro](https://github.com/GlenKPeterson/Paguro) is a port of Clojure's data structures, which cleans up the API and reverts back to Java's equality semantics.
+It also provides an implementation of an [RRB tree](https://infoscience.epfl.ch/record/169879/files/RMTrees.pdf), which provides `O(log N)` slices and concatenation.

+### capsule

+[Capsule](https://github.com/usethesource/capsule) is the reference implementation for [CHAMP trees](https://michael.steindorfer.name/publications/oopsla15.pdf), introduced by Steindorfer in 2015.
+Unfortunately, the performance gains described in the paper are exaggerated, as it is compared to Clojure's maps without accounting for the different equality semantics.
+It does, however, provide a canonical structure and meaningful improvements in iteration performance.

+Unlike the other libraries included here, this library only provides implementations of hash maps and sets.

 ### scala

-Scala uses its own implementations of the same data structures as Clojure.
+[Scala](https://github.com/scala/scala) uses CHAMP trees for its hash maps and sets, and otherwise uses similar data structures to Clojure.
 We also include its `LongMap`, which is a special case sorted map structure based on Okasaki's [Fast Mergeable Int Maps](http://ittc.ku.edu/~andygill/papers/IntMap98.pdf).
 Its performance is undercut by a lack of temporary mutability.

-### paguro

-Paguro is a port of Clojure's data structures, which cleans up the API and reverts back to Java's equality semantics.
-It also provides an implementation of an [RRB Vector](https://infoscience.epfl.ch/record/169879/files/RMTrees.pdf), which provides `O(log N)` slices and concatenation.

-### capsule

-This is the reference implementation for [CHAMP maps](https://michael.steindorfer.name/publications/oopsla15.pdf), introduced by Steindorfer in 2015.
-Unfortunately, the performance gains described in the paper are greatly exaggerated, as it is compared to Clojure's maps without accounting for the different equality semantics.
-It does, however, provide meaningful improvements in interation and equality checks.

-Unlike the other libraries included here, this library does not provide implementations of sorted maps or lists.

-### javaslang
+### vavr

-This library is part of [Vavr](https://github.com/vavr-io/vavr), "an object-functional language extension to Java 11, which aims to increase code quality and readability."
-It provides its own implementation of the same data structures used in Clojure, Scala, et al, but does not support temporary mutability.
+[Vavr](https://github.com/vavr-io/vavr) is "an object-functional language extension to Java 11, which aims to increase code quality and readability."
+It provides its own implementation of the same data structures used in Clojure, but does not support temporary mutability.

 ### pcollections

-This is the most venerable of all the functional data structure libraries.
-Unfortunately, it is also by far the slowest, so much so that it could not be included in the graphs below.
+[PCollections](https://github.com/hrldcpr/pcollections) is the most venerable of all the functional data structure libraries.
+Unfortunately, it is also by far the slowest, so much so that it is omitted from the graphs below.

 ### java

-For comparison, we include Java's mutable `HashMap`, `HashSet`, `TreeMap`, and `ArrayList` as a baseline for the performance of the other libraries.
+For comparison, I've included Java's mutable `HashMap`, `HashSet`, `TreeMap`, and `ArrayList` as a baseline for the performance of the other libraries.

 ### bifurcan

-My own library, which uses RRB vectors for its `List`, Red-Black trees for its `SortedMap`, and CHAMP trees for its `Map`, `IntMap`, and `Set`.
+[My own library](https://github.com/lacuna/bifurcan), which uses RRB trees for its `List`, red-black trees for its `SortedMap`, and CHAMP trees for its `Map`, `IntMap`, and `Set`.
 Also included are `LinearMap` and `LinearSet`, which are mutable data structures that share the same API as their immutable counterparts.

 ## methdology